Naman36/resnet-mini-project/README.md

 ```
 The output will be saved as predicitions.csv in the predictions folder.

+# Validation
+Validation of the trained model's output predictions and accuracy can be seen in validation.ipynb.

 # Visualizing the logs
 TO VISUALIZE TFEVENTS LOGS: